Nicholas-Killilea/Side-Projects/Arcade Archive/README.md

 # Arcade Archive
-Welcome to Arcade Archive!
-This full-stack application was built using Java and PostgreSQL on the backend, and React and JavaScript on the frontend.
+Arcade Archive is a full-stack web application designed to help users manage their personal game collection.
+Built with Java and PostgreSQL on the backend and React and JavaScript on the frontend, it offers a seamless and interactive user experience.

 Everything you need to explore or build the project can be found in the individual directories: